NoroffFEU/workflow-repo-ca/README.md

 ## Testing 👩🏽‍🔬

-- Unit Tests are written with Vitest: "npm run vitest" in the terminal to run test.
+- Unit Tests are written with Vitest: "npm run vitest" in the terminal to run tests
 - End-to-End Tests are written with Playwright: "npm run playwright" in the terminal to run tests

 ## Technoloies used ⚡️